indrajith-gmb/career-intelligence-assistant/README.md

 ---

 Sample Questions to Chatbot:
----Upload your resume + multiple job postings → ask questions like
+---Upload your resume + multiple job postings (in the left sidebar of UI) → ask questions like
 - "What skills am I missing for Job #1?"
 - "How well does my experience align with Job #2?"
 - "Give me a fit percentage and recommendations"